sejaltech/Final-Project-of-C-/README.md

-# Final-Project-of-C

-Matrix Addition System (C++)
+🧮 Matrix Addition System (C++)

-A simple console-based Matrix Addition System developed in C++ as part of Case Study 167.
+A console-based Matrix Addition System developed in C++ as part of Case Study 167.
-This program allows users to input two matrices of the same size and calculates their sum.
+This program allows users to input two matrices of the same dimensions and calculates their sum using matrix addition rules.

-The system uses 2D arrays and basic C++ programming concepts to perform matrix operations and display the result in a clear formatted structure.
+The project demonstrates the use of 2D arrays, nested loops, functions, and input validation to perform matrix operations and display the result in a clear and formatted structure.

-Overview
+📌 Project Overview

-Matrix addition is a mathematical operation where two matrices of the same dimensions are added together.
-Each element of the first matrix is added to the corresponding element of the second matrix.
+Matrix addition is a mathematical operation where two matrices with the same dimensions are added element by element.

-Example:
+Each value in the first matrix is added to the corresponding value in the second matrix to produce a result matrix.

+🔹 Example

 Matrix A

 1  2
 3  4

 Matrix B

 5  6
 7  8

 Result (A + B)

 6  8
 10 12

-This project demonstrates how such operations can be implemented using C++ programming.
+This project shows how basic matrix operations can be implemented using C++ programming concepts.

-Objectives
+🎯 Objectives

-• Understand matrix representation using 2D arrays
+📚 Understand matrix representation using 2D arrays
-• Perform matrix addition using loops
+🔁 Perform matrix addition using nested loops
-• Practice structured programming in C++
+🧩 Practice structured programming in C++
-• Learn input validation and formatted output
+🛡 Learn input validation techniques
+📊 Display matrices in a formatted structure

-Features
+✨ Features

-• Menu driven interface
+🧭 Menu-driven interface for easy interaction
-• Safe input validation for rows and columns
+🔐 Safe input validation for rows and columns
-• Supports matrix size up to 10 × 10
+📏 Supports matrix size up to 10 × 10
-• Displays matrices in a formatted table style
+📋 Displays matrices in a formatted table layout
-• Shows Matrix A + Matrix B = Result
+➕ Performs Matrix A + Matrix B = Result Matrix

-Project Structure
+📂 Project Structure
 Final-Project-of-C-

 │
-├── matrix.cpp        # Main program file
+├── matrix.cpp        📄 Main C++ program file
-├── README.md         # Project documentation
+├── README.md         📘 Project documentation
-└── Documents/        # Report and PPT of the project How the Program Works
+└── Documents/        📑 Project report and PPT
+⚙️ How the Program Works

-Program displays the main menu
+1️⃣ The program starts by displaying the Main Menu.

-User selects Add Matrices
+2️⃣ The user selects Add Matrices.

-User enters number of rows and columns
+3️⃣ The program asks for the number of rows and columns.
+4️⃣ The user enters the elements of Matrix A.

-User inputs elements of Matrix A and Matrix B
+5️⃣ The user enters the elements of Matrix B.

-Program calculates the sum of corresponding elements
+6️⃣ The program performs element-wise matrix addition.

-Resultant matrix is displayed in a formatted layout
+7️⃣ The result matrix is displayed in a formatted output.

-Technologies Used
+💻 Technologies Used
+🖥 Programming Language

-Language: C++
+C++

-Libraries used:
+📚 Libraries Used

-iostream → for input/output
+iostream → For input and output operations

-iomanip → for formatted display
+iomanip → For formatted matrix display

-limits → for input validation
+limits → For safe input validation

-Example Menu
+📋 Example Menu
 MAIN MENU

-1. Add Matrices
+1️⃣ Add Matrices
-2. Exit
+2️⃣ Exit
-Example Output
+🖨 Example Output

 Matrix A

 1  2
 3  4

 Matrix B

 5  6
 7  8

-Result Matrix
+Result Matrix (A + B)

 6  8
 10 12
-Learning Outcomes
+🎓 Learning Outcomes

 Through this project, students learn:

-• Matrix manipulation using arrays
+🧮 Matrix manipulation using 2D arrays
-• Use of loops and functions in C++
+🔁 Use of nested loops in matrix operations
+🧩 Function-based modular programming
+🛡 Input validation techniques
-• Basic console based program design
+💡 Menu-driven console application design

-• Structured problem solving
+🚀 Future Improvements

+➖ Add matrix subtraction
+✖ Add matrix multiplication
+📐 Allow dynamic matrix size using vectors
+🖥 Develop a GUI version of the application

-Author
+👩‍💻 Author

-Sejal
+Sejal Singh
-B.Tech CSE (2025-2029)
+🎓 B.Tech – Computer Science & Engineering
+📅 2025 – 2029